dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/configuring-assets.md

 ---

-## Adding configuration to assets
+## Making assets configurable

 For an asset to be configurable, you must first define a schema that inherits from the Dagster `Config` class.
-For example, let's say we want to allow users to change the lookback time window for an asset:
+For example, let's say we want to allow users to change the lookback time window for the computation that materializes an asset:

 <CodeExample filePath="guides/data-modeling/configuring-assets/config-schema.py" language="python" title="Adding configuration" />

-## Modifying the configuration when launching a run
+## Providing configuration when launching a run

 When launching a run using Dagster's Launchpad, you can provide a run config file as YAML or JSON that overrides the default configuration for your asset: